joshperry/ovrly/readme.md

 with [OpenVR](https://github.com/ValveSoftware/openvr) to allow rapid creation of, and experimentation with, VR overlays whose logic and rendering are handled by web technologies.

+Why Though?
+Well, though they are anemic feature-wise, up to this point they are the only HCI in the VR world that can persist across different VR app executions.
+To use an anachronism, they're like the [TSRs](https://en.wikipedia.org/wiki/Terminate_and_stay_resident_program) of the DOS days, which brought the first instance of persistent multitasking into a single-tasking non-reentrant world.

+This is the state of VR today.

 Besides using cef to create the content of overlays placed in the VR world, an OS-windowed browser instance will be shown as the primary desktop UI and hosts the root context where the ovrly core javascript-side logic is executed.